 What must the executor do after an initial hearing?

-After the initial hearing takes place and you are sworn to be the executor of your loved ones a state you will have 90 days by which she will need to have filed an inventory of the property and assets involved in the estate with the court.
+After the initial hearing takes place and you are sworn to be the executor of your loved ones, you will have 90 days by which she will need to have filed an inventory of the property and assets involved in the estate with the court.
 The inventory will go through all of the assets that are going to pass through the will.
 Certain types of property do not need to go through probate to be distributed to beneficiaries.
 You can work with your attorney to determine what those assets are.

 A tough position for you to find yourself in is being the administrator of a loved one in a state when there is no will in place.
-Keep in mind that the will not only provide you with clear context as to how your loved one wants their property divided at the time of their passing, but it also gives you protection if beneficiaries or heirs are upset with how properties being divided.
+Keep in mind that the will not only provide you with clear context as to how your loved one wants their property divided at the time of their passing, but it also gives you protection if beneficiaries or heirs are upset with how properties are being divided.
 You can tell these folks that you are simply following instructions and using your judgment or wishes to follow suit in this regard.

 What is a bond in the context of a probate case?